cometaj2/hcli_core/README.rst

     - hg    - an HCLI for interacting with GPT-3.5-Turbo via terminal input and output streams.
     - hfm   - a file upload and download manager that works with \*nix terminal shell input and output streams.
     - hptt  - a rudimentary HCLI Push To Talk (PTT) channel management service.
     - hub   - a rudimentary HCLI service discovery hub.
     - nw    - a flexible IP Address Management (IPAM) service.
+    - hc    - an HCLI that can stream G-Code through serial port to a GRBL compliant device (e.g. OpenBuilds C-Beam Machine via a BlackBox controller).
 - Support for use of any 3rd party HCLI code that meets CLI interface requirements and HCLI template requirements (i.e. see sample HCLIs).
 - Support large input and output streams as application/octet-stream.